 These disjunctive expressions-warm or scalding, decent or stellar, one or three-pose two serious challenges for neo-Gricean theories.
-First, in each case there are alternatives disjunctive expressions with identical formal complexity (in the sense of having the same syntactic structure and number of words) and literal meaning under standard assumptions that the literal meanings of such expressions are lower bounds in the semantic space of the scale, but different understood meaning: warm or hot, decent or good, one or two.
-It is not at all clear on a standard neo-Gricean account how these pairs of alternatives come to have different pragmatic interpretations.
+First, in each case there are alternatives disjunctive expressions with identical formal complexity (in the sense of having the same syntactic structure and number of words) and literal meaning under standard assumptions that the literal meanings of such expressions are lower bounds in the semantic space of the scale, but different understood meaning: warm or hot, decent or good, one or two.9 It is not at all clear on a standard neo-Gricean account how these pairs of alternatives come to have different pragmatic interpretations.
 Second, these expressions have the property that their understood meanings are NON-CONVEX within the semantic space of the scale.
 This property poses a serious challenge for standard neo-Gricean accounts: since all the alternatives whose negation could be inferred through pragmatic reasoning have literal meanings that are upper bounds in the semantic space, it is unclear how the resulting pragmatically strengthened meaning of the utterance could ever be non-convex.

 The basic lexical uncertainty framework developed in Section 4 does not provide an explanation for these cases, which we will call NON-CONVEX DISJUNCTIVE EXPRESSIONS.
 That framework can only derive differences in pragmatic interpretation on the basis of differences in literal meaning or complexity; in the current cases, the utterance pairs receive distinct interpretations despite sharing the same literal meaning and complexity.
-It turns out, however, that these cases can be elegantly handled by an extension of the framework that is justifiable on independent grounds.
-Productive language use requires the computation of novel meanings from familiar constituent parts.
-But for one to adapt one's language use effectively across contexts, it would be natural for speakers and listeners to maintain some flexibility in the meanings of the constituent parts themselves, whereas
+It turns out, however, that these cases can be elegantly handled by compositional lexical uncertainty.
+Before introducing the compositional lexical uncertainty framework, it is worth noting that alternative game-theoretic frameworks do not derive the appropriate interpretations of non-convex disjunctive expressions.
+While the IBR model is able to derive the distinction between some and some or all, it cannot derive the distinction between one or two and one or three.10 The IBR model only derives different pragmatic interpretations based on differences in semantic content or cost; the version of the IBR model which derives the ignorance implicature for some or all relies on the difference in cost between some and some or all in its derivation.
+Because the utterances one or two and one or three have identical semantic content and complexity, the IBR model will assign these utterances identical interpretations.

 9Explaining the difference in meaning between one or three and one or two is only a challenge for pragmatic theories if numerals have a lower-bound semantics; if numerals have an exact semantics, then these disjunctive utterances will receive different literal interpretations.
-However, this objection does not hold for non-numeric scales such as warm, hot, scaldingi, in which each lexical item has an uncontroversial lower-bound semantics.
+However, this objection does not hold for non-numeric scales such as <warm, hot, scalding>, in which each lexical item has an uncontroversial lower-bound semantics.
 We will be using the numerical examples for illustrative purposes, but our claims will be equally applicable to the non-numeric examples.